$\xi R \phi^2$ coupling, cosmological constant and quantum gravitational correction to Newton's potential

-We also note that in general the presence of a $\Lambda$ prevents us from doing quantum field theory in a flat background, and instead one should do it in a de Sitter background, which reads for example in the static coordinatisation, \be ds^2= - fdt^2 +f^{-1}dr^2 +r^2 d\Omega^2, \ee where $f=1-\Lambda r^2/3$.
+Now, in general the presence of a $\Lambda$ prevents us from doing quantum field theory in a flat background, and instead one should do it in a de Sitter background, which reads, for example, in the static coordinatisation, \be ds^2= - fdt^2 +f^{-1}dr^2 +r^2 d\Omega^2 \ee where $f=1-\Lambda r^2/3$.
 However much inside the Hubble horizon ($r \ll \sqrt{3/\Lambda}$), the spacetime can be split into a Minkowski background plus a perturbation.
 The Schwarzschild-de Sitter spacetime, describing the gravitational filed of a static mass inside the de Sitter universe, is given by $f(r)=1-2MG/r-\Lambda r^2/3$ in \ref{dS0}.
 The region with smaller $r$ values are dominated by the attraction due to the mass $M$, and the larger ones by the repulsion due to $\Lambda$.
-The attraction decreases monotonically with increasing $r$ whereas the repulsion increases.
-Accordingly, there is a radius, $R_{\rm TA, max}= ( 3MG/\Lambda)^{1/3},$ known as the maximum turn around radius, around which the attraction and repulsion balance each other, e.g.~\cite{Bhattacharya:2017yix}.
-It is clear that we may do a decomposition of flat spacetime plus perturbation inside this radius, to look into {\it short wavelength} phenomena.
+The attraction decreases monotonically with increasing $r$, whereas the repulsion increases.
+Accordingly, there is a scale, $R_{\rm TA, max}= ( 3MG/\Lambda)^{1/3},$ known as the maximum turn around radius, around which the attraction and repulsion balance each other, e.g.~\cite{Bhattacharya:2017yix}.
+It is clear that we may do a decomposition of flat spacetime plus perturbation inside this radius, essentially to look into {\it short wavelength} phenomena.